 3. The power-generating facility owner is responsible for carrying out the tests in accordance with the conditions laid down in Chapters 2, 3 and 4 of Title IV.
 The relevant system operator shall cooperate and not unduly delay the performance of the tests.

 4. The relevant system operator may participate in the compliance testing either on site or remotely from the system operator's control centre.
 For that purpose, the power-generating facility owner shall provide the monitoring equipment necessary to record all relevant test signals and measurements as well as ensure that the necessary representatives of the power-generating facility owner are available on site for the entire testing period.
 Signals specified by the relevant system operator shall be provided if, for selected tests, the system operator wishes to use its own equipment to record performance.
 The relevant system operator has sole discretion to decide about its participation.

+5. Instead of carrying out the relevant test, power-generating facility owners may rely upon component and or equipment certificates issued by an authorised certifier to demonstrate compliance with the relevant requirement.
+In such a case, copies of the equipment certificates shall be provided to the relevant system operator.

 Article 43